Where are they now? Arsenal’s youngest Champions League side

 But he never truly managed to establish himself in Wenger’s starting XI and was sold to Real Sociedad in 2012.

-Vela is now thriving in America with Los Angeles FC, scoring 59 goals in 77 appearances for the club.
+Vela is now thriving in America with Los Angeles FC, scoring 67 goals in his first 100 appearances for the club.

 — NBC Sports Soccer (@NBCSportsSoccer) March 1, 2020